 It is believed that between his return to Warren county in 1897 and his departure westward in 1902, DeRemer had already completed 78 commissions in New Jersey.
 His relocation to Grand Forks was an accidental one prompted by an initial resolve to move to the West Coast in order to find better architectural opportunities.
 But upon arriving in Grand Forks on March 3, 1902, DeRemer was convinced by D.H.
 Beecher to stay and participate in the town’s growth and booming economy.
 A little more than several months later, DeRemer secured the commission to build the Oxford House.

 By 1904, DeRemer had become such a prominent member of the Grand Forks community that he was featured in the Silver Anniversary Issue of the Grand Forks Herald.
 In 1906, he joined the town’s influential people by moving to a residential home on Belmont road.
 By 1912, his buildings were a crowning achievement throughout the state of North Dakota and Northwestern Minnesota.

 His Grand Forks buildings, 1902-1912, exhibit classical and renaissance revival detail and proportions.
 They include the Y.M.C.A., the Clifford Building, the Grand Forks Public Library (all of which have been razed), the Ontario Store (Griffiths), the Corliss Block (Panovitz Store), the Widlund Block, the Masonic Temple, the New Hampshire Apartments, the Elks Lodge, the Central High School Gym, and the addition to the Presbyterian Church.
 DeRemer residences included his own home at 625 Belmont, the McCoy home at 401 Reeves Drive, and the 1906 remodeling of the Clifford house at 406 Reeves Drive.

 In 1912, DeRemer left Grand Forks for Los Angeles, California, to expand upon his architectural vision.
-However, this move did not sever complete ties with North Dakota, as he designed the North Dakota State Building for the Panama-Pacific International Exposition, held in San Francisco, California, in 1915.
-In November 1917, DeRemer returned to New Jersey and worked with his brothers in a company they operated, the Washington Casket Company.
+However, this move did not completely sever ties with North Dakota, as he designed the North Dakota State Building for the Panama-Pacific International Exposition held in San Francisco, California, in 1915.
+In November 1917, DeRemer returned to New Jersey and worked with his brothers in the Washington Casket Company, which they operated.